espressif/esp-matter/examples/esp-now_bridge_light/README.md

 ## 2. Post Commissioning Setup

-> Note: Matter Wi-Fi devices enters modem sleep after commissioning.
-This will impact the ESP-NOW operation as ESP-NOW low power is not yet integrated.
-A responder device cannot enter sleep mode in order to receive messages from an initiator any time.
-This is done by setting WIFI_PS_NONE.
-Reboot the bridge after commissioning to apply the setting and let the bridge exit sleep mode.
-When esp-matter is updated to work in IDFv5.0, this example will be updated to enable ESP-NOW low power.
-Then disabling sleep is not required.
-{.is-info}

 ### 2.1 Discovering bridge endpoint

-You can read the parts list from the Bridge to get the number of the bridged devices.
+You can read the parts list from the Bridge to get the endpoint ID of the bridged devices.

 ```
 descriptor read parts-list 0x7283 0x0